Analytical description of the time-over-threshold method based on the time properties of plastic scintillators equipped with silicon photomultipliers: Signals shapes from fast plastic scintillator and silicon photomultiplier

+where $\eta$ represents the photon detection efficiency, $G$ is the SiPM gain, and $q$ represents the absolute elementary charge.

-This allows us to express the voltage across the load resistance when a light flash illuminates the SiPM.
-This voltage can be obtained as a product of the load resistance and the convolution of the photoelectron current, denoted as \(f(t) = I_{p.e.} = \eta e \frac{dN_{ph}}{dt}\), with the impulse response function of the SiPM, denoted as \(g(t) = \frac{1}{R_s C_T} e^{-t/R_s C_T}\).
-In this notation, \(\eta\) represents the photon detection efficiency (PDE), \(e\) represents the charge of an electron.
-The impulse response function is normalized to unity.
-We omitted the discharge phase component in our analysis due to its relatively short characteristic time.
+The voltage across the load resistance can be obtained as a product of the load resistance and the convolution of the discharging photoelectron current \(I_{discharge}\), with the pulse response function of the SiPM, denoted as \(g(t) = \frac{1}{R_s C_T} e^{-t/R_s C_T}\).
+The pulse response function is normalized to unity.

-A similar solution can be obtained from the differential equation if we consider the SiPM "integrally".
-We will say that the current through the SiPM is determined by two simultaneous processes: the discharging photoelectron current and the recharge current.The recharge current is determined at each moment of time only by the value of the charge \(q\) stored in the SiPM.
+A similar solution can be obtained from the differential equation if the SiPM is considered "integrally".
+The current through the SiPM is determined by two simultaneous processes: the discharging current and the recharge current.The recharge current is determined at each moment of time only by the value of the charge \(Q\) stored in the SiPM.

-Solving such a differential equation with the initial condition \(q(0) = C_T V_{bias}\), we obtain an expression for the voltage across the load resistor:
+Solving such a differential equation with the initial condition \(Q(0) = C_T V_{bias}\), one obtains an expression for the voltage across the load resistor:

-\subsection{Addressing Derivative Discontinuity}
+\subsection{Addressing derivative discontinuity}

-The solution for the voltage across the load resistance (Equations \ref{eq:V_conv}, \ref{eq:V_diffur}) exhibits a derivative discontinuity at zero.
-Additionally, experimental data shows a slight difference in the amplitudes of the two terms.
-To address this, we introduce a phase shift to the fast exponent by a value \(\tau_{in} \ln(1-p)\).
-As a result, the fast component, responsible for the input signal, will lead the component related to recharge.
-To achieve smoother behavior at the beginning of the signal, the conditions of this solution are matched with a parabolic solution at zero.
-This parametrization is also based on experimental data.
-With such a phase shift, at time 0, the signal reaches a certain constant fraction of its amplitude.
+The solution for the voltage across the load resistance (Equations~\ref{eq:V_conv} and~\ref{eq:V_diffur}) assumes equal amplitudes of two exponential terms.
+However, in reality, these terms exhibit slightly different amplitudes; specifically, the one with the smaller time constant (in our case $\tau_D < R_s C_T$) appears to have a slightly smaller amplitude.
+Information about the time constants and amplitudes of exponential terms is derived from spectral analysis using the Prony Least Squares method~\cite{Prony_2019}, and is discussed in section~\ref{sec:comparison}.
+This amplitude difference is parameterized by a factor $(1-p),$ which can be interpreted as a phase shift: $ (1-p)e^{-t/\tau_D} = e^{\frac{-t + \tau_D \ln(1-p)}{\tau_D}} $.
+Consequently, the term responsible for discharge leads the component related to recharge.